-• Lactation rooms are available for employee use during the employee's working hours and are located in the Capitol, the State Office Building, and the Centennial Office Building.
-Time used by employees for the purposes of lactation will not reduce their compensation as stated in M.S.
-181.939.
-The lactation room in the Capitol is in Room 104A (first floor).
+Lactation rooms are available for employee use for the purposes of lactation and nursing children during the employee's working hours and are located in the Capitol, the State Office Building, Minnesota Senate Building, and the Centennial Office Building.
+Time used by employees for the purposes of lactation will not reduce their compensation as stated in Minnesota Statutes § 181.939.
+The lactation room in the Capitol is Room 104A (first floor).
 In the Minnesota Senate Building, the lactation rooms are G007 and G008, on the ground floor near the Sergeant at Arms office and elevators.
-The room in the State Office Building is located on the ground floor.
-See the House Sergeants Office in G85 State Office Building to obtain a key.
-The room in the Centennial Office Building is located on the ground floor.
-See the Capitol Security desk on the ground floor to obtain a key.
+The room in the Centennial Office Building is located on the ground floor in the tunnel.
+Contact the House Sergeant-At-Arms staff at the front desk or on the third floor of the Centennial Office Building, or the LCC Fiscal Services Office, to have key card access added.
 An electrical outlet is provided in each room.